ZoranStojsavljevic/cannelloni/Documentation_added/vcan_framework_setup.md

 Please, read README.md to understand general cannelloni feature set.

-Before setting the VirtualCAN testing of the virtual socketCAN framework
+Before setting the VirtualCAN testing of the virtual socketCAN framework:

 Two machines:1 (Debian VM) and 2 (Debian host) need to be connected:
 ```